 Skies to be admired … It is big and in the daylight you can see forever and in the night, with limited lights, you can see the stars in a way no city dweller can.

 Do a search on Red Lodge Calendar of Events and you get multiple hits.
 It’s an active community and it’s not solely for tourists—the locals get into the Festival of Nations, The National Ski Joring Finals, and the Labor Day Arts Fair as much as any visitor.
 The event I miss the most, although it takes place in the first (cold) week of December, is the Christmas Stroll.
 Street vendors, businesses feeding you for the joy of it, running into friends you haven’t seen since the first snow of the season fell—it’s an enjoyably brisk way to see the town.

 New York City, London, Milan … huge cities I like visiting.
 But there’s something about the quaintness of a small town that draws me in and makes me want to kick back and absorb.
 Which do you prefer?

 Here’s an article I wrote about the town as well as travel tips—just go to the Local Area Guide menu.

 Town photos by Seester aka Jackie.

 If you are interested in purchasing gallery-quality photographs of Red Lodge (and much, much more), please visit: the award-winning Merv Coleman Photography.

 As I wind down my current visit to this wonderful town, I have to add a couple of snippets:

-Seester, HQ and I were visiting in the grocery store parking lot (I had been inside, dancing with an unknown woman to “Happy”).
+Jackie, HQ and I were visiting in the grocery store parking lot (I had been inside, dancing with an unknown woman to “Happy”).
 A car with Pennsylvania plates executed a perfect back-in park to the space in front of us.
-Seester had to applaud the man, I had to ask, “Where in PA?”
+Jackie applauded the man, I asked, “Where in PA?”
 “Pittsburgh,” he responded.
 Me, too, and I named my community.
-Yep—they are from the same town.
+Yep—they are from the same municipality.
 Red Lodge so enticed them that their one planned night here was now on day three.